npezza93/archipelago/README.md

 Clone the repo then run `cd archipelago/WebView; bun install` in your console.
 Then open the app in Xcode.

+## Releasing

+- Create archive in Xcode with new version
+- Export notarized app to dist/
+- Create release in GitHub for new version
+- create zip file (`ditto -c -k --keepParent dist/Archipelago.app dist/Archipelago.zip`)

 ## License

 Archipelago is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).